Skip Navigation

 13. Visual impairments including blindness means an impairment in vision that, even with correction, adversely affects a child’s educational performance.
 The term includes both partial sight and blindness.

-14. Emotional Disturbance means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a child’s educational performance:
+14. Emotional Disability means a condition exhibiting one or more of the following characteristics over a long period of time and to a marked degree that adversely affects a child’s educational performance:

 • An inability to learn that cannot be explained by intellectual, sensory, or health factors.